fbpx

 Withdrawal of Deposit

-What Is California Law on Eminent Domain About in General?
+What is California Law on Eminent Domain about in general?

 Article 7 of the Code of Civil Procedure provides for California’s eminent domain rules.

-What Do We Call a “Withdrawal of Deposit”?
+What do we call a “Withdrawal of Deposit”?

 • Subject to requirements of Article on Withdrawal of Deposit of CCP, the court will order payment to the applicant of the amount requested in the application or of the portion of that amount that the applicant is entitled to receive.